Caliatdrimme/Minhash/README.txt

 make

 to run
-mpiexec -n N ./sigs num_elem num_sets size_hash
+mpiexec -n N ./sigs num_elem num_sets num_hash size_hash (the other processes are workers)

-simple example mpi:
-mpiexec -n 13 ./sigs 4 4 4

-fgmpi:
+with fgmpi (2 workers):
-mpiexec -n 1 -nfg 13 ./sigs 4 4 4
+mpiexec -nfg 1 -n 22 ./sigs 5 8 4 4
 OR
-mpiexec -n 13 -nfg 1 ./sigs 4 4 4
+mpiexec -nfg 22 -n 1 ./sigs 5 8 4 4

 Preconditions for command line arguments: size_hash <= num_elem
-num_elem + num_sets < total N of processes (the rest are assigned as hashes)
+num_sets + 2 num_hash + 2 (reader and manager) < total N of processes (the rest are assigned as workers)